Columns A-K

 A defining feature of KMPs is their influence is at the entity level.
 KMPs are likely to direct the strategic function of their section and are often functional heads, such as head of operations or head of finance.
 They represent at least one of the major functions of an organisation and participate in organisation-wide decisions.

-For corporate groups, KMPs will have authority and responsibility across the entire structure.
+For corporate groups, KMPs may have authority and responsibility across the entire structure.

 • You are required to provide remuneration data for your organisation’s KMPs.